A functional limit theorem for dependent sequences with infinite variance stable limits: Examples

-Then it is known that the processes $(\sigma_{n}^{2})_n$ and $(X_{n}^{2})_n$ are regularly varying with index $\alpha$ and strongly mixing with geometric rate \cite{BDM02b, MiSt00}.
-Therefore the sequence $(X_{n}^{2})_n$ satisfies Condition \ref{c:mixcond}.
-Condition~\ref{c:anticluster} for the sequence $(X_{n}^{2})_n$ follows immediately from the results in Basrak et al.\ \cite{BDM02b}.
+Then it is known that the processes $(\sigma_{n}^{2})_n$ and $(X_{n}^{2})_n$ are regularly varying with index $\alpha$ and strongly mixing with geometric rate~\cite{BDM02b,MiSt00}.
+Therefore the sequence $(X_{n}^{2})_n$ satisfies the $\mathcal{A}'(a_n)$ mixing Condition~\ref{cmixcond}.
+The finite mean cluster size Condition~\ref{cfinite-mean-cluster-size} for the sequence $(X_{n}^{2})_n$ follows immediately from the results in Basrak et al.~\cite{BDM02b}.

-The (forward) tail process of the bivariate sequence $((\sigma_{n}^{2},X_{n}^{2}))_n$ is not too difficult to characterize, see Basrak and Segers~\cite{BaSe}.
+The (forward) tail process of the bivariate sequence $((\sigma_{n}^{2},X_{n}^{2}))_n$ is not too difficult to characterize (see Basrak and Segers~\cite{BaSe}).
 Obviously, the tail process of $(X_{n}^{2})_n$ cannot have two values of the opposite sign.